1921 Persian coup d'état: Change of prime ministers

 Prior to the coup, Ahmad Qavam, governor of Khorasan, had asserted his loyalty to the Qajar regime.
 When he refused to recognize the government installed by Reza Khan, he was jailed in Tehran.
-During his imprisonment, Gavam cultivated a hatred of the man who had arrested him, Colonel Mohammad Taghi Pessian, now the gendarmerie chief.
+During his imprisonment, Qavam cultivated a hatred of the man who had arrested him, Colonel Mohammad Taghi Pessian, now the gendarmerie chief.

 Sayyed Ziaoddin Tabatabaee, who had been installed as prime minister, was removed from office on 25 May by Shah Ahmad's decree.
 Shortly afterward, Qavam was released from prison and given Tabatabaee's former post.
 Colonel Pessian refused to accept this betrayal of the coup's ideals of a democratic Iran and began to gather popular support and many tribes flocked to make up his formidable force.

 Quelling local uprisings

 Pessian's revolt

-After Gavam was made prime minister, one of the coup leaders and now the gendarmerie chief Colonel Mohammad Taghi Pessian opposed the new order and erosion of the democratic principles for which he and many of his fellow Iranians had fought and so departed Tehran.
+After Qavam was made prime minister, one of the coup leaders and now the gendarmerie chief Colonel Mohammad Taghi Pessian opposed the new order and erosion of the democratic principles for which he and many of his fellow Iranians had fought and so departed Tehran.
 Soon at the head of a rebel army, Pessian went to battle with the armies of several regional governors.
 However, the rebels were eventually defeated and Reza Khan ordered that Pessian be beheaded and that the head be returned to Tehran and put on display to prove that Pessian, now a national hero, was dead to quell further rebellions.
 The Kurds of Khorasan also revolted in the same year.

 Gilan campaign

 The campaign on the Republic of Gilan was taken in early July 1921, by the main Cossack force, led by Vsevolod Starosselsky.
 Following a gendarme operation, led by Habibollah Khan (Shiabani), they cleared up Mazandaran and moved into Gilan.
 On 20 August, ahead of the arrival of the Cossacks, the insurgents pulled out of Rasht, retreating towards Enzeli.
 The Cossacks entered Rasht on 24 August.
-Though further pursuit after the revolutionaries turned successful at Khomam and Pirbazar, they have become heavily assaulted later on by the Soviet fleet, which bombed them by heavy artillery fire.
-First, it had been believed that the entire force of 700 men, led by Reza Khan, became annihilated in this event, though later the actual casualty rate was determined to be about 10%, with the rest of them scattering upon the bombardment.
-As a result, Starosselski ordered evacuation of Rasht.
+Though further pursuit of the revolutionaries turned successful at Khomam and Pirbazar, they came under heavy artillery bombardment from the Soviet fleet in Caspian Sea.
+First, it had been believed that the entire force of 700 men, led by Reza Khan, was annihilated in this event, though later the actual casualty rate was determined to be about 10%, with the rest of them scattering upon the bombardment.
+As a result, Starosselsky ordered an evacuation of Rasht.

 The Soviet Republic of Gilan officially came to an end in September 1921.
 Mirza and his German friend Gauook (Hooshang) were left alone in the Khalkhal Mountains, and died of frostbite.